jswamina-redhat/EX180_Prep/Study Points/implement_podman_images.md

 `TODO`

-### Understand security and permissions requirements related to this approach
+### a.
+Understand security and permissions requirements related to this approach

 `TODO`

-### Understand lifecycle and cleanup requirements of this approach
+### b.
+Understand lifecycle and cleanup requirements of this approach

 `TODO`